Assistant professor of medicine at University of Connecticut

 — Caroline Amin, MD

-Dr. Amin started her post-education career as a general pediatrician in an urban setting, and an assistant professor of pediatrics at University of Connecticut.
-In addition to managing care of pediatric patients, she precepted residents and educated rotating medical students.
+Caroline Amin, MD, started her career as a general pediatrician and an assistant professor of pediatrics at University of Connecticut.
+She also cared for pediatric patients, precepted residents and educated rotating medical students.
 Her practice included roles in a primary care clinic and newborn nursery.
 Following the COVID-19 pandemic, Dr. Amin has worked exclusively as a neonatal hospitalist while continuing to educate medical learners.

 She is a certified lactation counselor as certified by American National Standards Institute (ANSI).
 She has completed a certificate in perinatal mood disorders by Postpartum Support International.